MicrosoftDocs/win32/desktop-src/UPnP/invoking-actions.md

 ---
 title: Invoking Actions
-description: The IUPnPService InvokeAction method allows actions to be invoked on Service objects. ms.assetid: '671e9280-5ead-43f2-bb6b-12792a6a4487'
+description: The IUPnPService InvokeAction method allows actions to be invoked on Service objects. ms.assetid: 671e9280-5ead-43f2-bb6b-12792a6a4487 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Invoking Actions

-The [**IUPnPService::InvokeAction**](iupnpservice-invokeaction.md) method allows actions to be invoked on Service objects.
+The [**IUPnPService::InvokeAction**](/windows/win32/Upnp/nf-upnp-iupnpservice-invokeaction?branch=master) method allows actions to be invoked on Service objects.
 This method has two input parameters: the name of an action and an array of input arguments to that action.
 The method has two parameters:

 -   Parameter one — an input/output parameter: an array of output arguments for that action.
 -   Parameter two — an output parameter: a return value.